Configure user-defined groups in SEM

 The Domain Controllers (all) filter uses a connector profile in the constant position by default.
 You can replace the profile with a user-defined group or a directory service group if the tool profile is not sufficient for your environment.
 For additional information about connector profiles, see Create connector profiles to manage and monitor SEM Agents.

-See Add a new group or Edit an existing group to get started adding or editing a group.
 You can create as many user-defined groups as you need to support your rules and filters.

 - Click Add element.